 While many PA jobs are filled via word of mouth or other industry connections, some television jobs require applicants to submit resumes via online application portals.
-These types of submissions often pass through resume scanners known as ATS before landing on the hiring manager’s desk.
+These types of submissions often pass through resume scanners known as Applicant Tracking Systems (ATS) before landing on the hiring manager’s desk.
 The ATS searches your production assistant resume sample for keywords and ranks it against the other applicants.
 Only the top percentage of candidates make it through.
 It may seem daunting, but there are some concrete steps you can take to increase your chances of passing this test:

 - Incorporate these items into your resume using the exact wording from the job description

-- Create a resume design with clearly defined sections so the ATS algorithm can easily find the keywords you’ve included
+- Create a resume design with clearly defined sections so the ATS algorithm can easily find the keywords you’ve included.

 Production assistant CV summary example